fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 community (i.e., fairness as outcome-based).

-Where mathematical abstraction encounters a limitation is when capturing information regarding procedurality (for example, how do judges and police officers determine whether bail, counselling, probation, or incarceration is appropriate); contextuality (different communities may have different definitions for what constitutes an "unfair" outcome;
+Where mathematical abstraction encounters a limitation is when capturing information regarding contextuality (different communities may have different definitions for what constitutes an "unfair" outcome;
-for instance, is it
-unfair to hire an applicant whose primary language is English, for an English speaking role, over an applicant whose only spoken language is not English?); and contestability (the definitions of discrimination and unfairness are politically contested and change over time, which may pose fundamental challenges for representing them mathematically).
+for instance, is it unfair to hire an applicant whose primary language is English, for an English speaking role, over an applicant whose only spoken language is not English?); contestability (the definitions of discrimination and unfairness are politically contested and change over time, which may pose fundamental challenges for representing them mathematically); and procedurality (for example, how do judges and police officers determine whether bail, counselling, probation, or incarceration is appropriate);

 The Portability Trap
 ^^^^^^^^^^^^^^^^^^^^